maleeper/Midlands_House_Prices/README.md

 ## Hypotheses

 Hypothesis 1: The property type has an effect on the price: Detached houses have a higher price than semi-detached, which are higher than terraced, which are higher than flats.
-This will be validated using visualizations and statistical (ANOVA and Tukey) tests.
-The effect on price per square metre will also be tested.
+This will be validated using visualizations or statistical tests.

 Hypothesis 2: New builds sell at a premium compared to older properties.
 This will be validated using visualizations and statistical tests (t-test).

-Hypothesis 3: A higher Index of Multiple Deprivation (IMD) decile is associated with a higher price per square metre.
+Hypothesis 3: A higher Index of Multiple Deprivation (IMD) decile is associated with a higher price.
 The expected relationship is a positive correlation.
-This will be validated using visualizations, statistical tests (Spearman’s rho) or regression analysis.
+This will be validated using visualizations or statistical tests.

 Hypothesis 4: Properties with EPC bands A to C have a price premium compared to bands D to G. The expected relationship is a positive effect.
 This will be validated using visualizations, ANOVA or regression.